Sunday 29 May 2022 - Lion Green

 The HCCS would like to thanks all the sponsors and fabulous people of Haslemere who helped out on the day.

 Haslemere Festival produced this great video of the 2019 event

 Would you like to support the HCCS?

 As a local community event and part of the Haslemere Festival, we would love to hear from any business/individual who would like to support us, advertise in our 'lucky' programme or volunteer.

-To get involved, please fill in the contact form below or call James Ewing on 07802 347727
+To get involved, please email us below or call James Ewing on 07802 347727

 Call James 07802 347727